Crc011220/personalweb/src/intro.md

 - Enhanced user experience and increased visual appeal by 30% across multiple online platforms by using Figma and Statamic, resulting in a 20% increase in user engagement
 - Developed a user-friendly web application using JavaScript that automates calculations for user inputs and exports results, achieving a 50% improvement in calculation efficiency
 - Conducted batch analysis of user inputs using Python, leading to significant enhancements in the existing knowledge base and resulting in a 70% increase in efficiency

-### Full Stack Development Intern
-*China Merchants Bank, Hangzhou, Zhejiang*
-_Nov 2023 - Feb 2024_
-- Completed writing documentation for APIs, resulting in a 30% reduction in review time and a 20% increase in accuracy of API implementation based on feedback from colleagues
-- Implemented and optimized Excel data import/export functionality in a Spring Boot and Vue.js environment, creating tailored RESTful APIs for advanced data manipulation, leading to a 30% increase in data management efficiency and productivity
-- Executed high-volume stress testing using JMeter on datasets exceeding 100,000 records, ensuring API response times remained within five seconds to validate application performance and reliability
-- Mastered and deployed Selenium and Scrapy for automated data scraping, achieving daily targets from multiple sources, enhancing data accuracy by 25%, and ensuring seamless project continuity

 ---